jcervas/PA_LWV/README.md

 | Probability Republican Majority | 98.6\%                     | 97.3\%                | 88.3\%                | 69.4\%                     |
 | Probability Democratic Majority | 0.3\%                      | 0.3\%                 | 2.0\%                 | 6.6\%                      |
 | Probability Tied Delegation     | 1.1\%                      | 2.4\%                 | 9.7\%                 | 24.0\%                     |
-  : Probabilistic Projections of Partisan Outcomes for Four Plans at 50% Vote-Share[]{label="tab:prob"}
 ###### _Note:_ Using a Composite of Five Statewide Elections (adjusted to a 50\% Vote Share) but not correcting for incumbency.
 We report the mean seat-share from 1,000 simulations, along with a 95\% range of the simulated outcomes.